UN-EOSG-Analytics/undifferent/README.md

 └── dist/                   # Built library output
 ```

-**IMPORTANT:** The `app/` directory is only a demo.
-All features, UI components, and logic should be implemented in `src/` (the library).
+**Note:** The `app/` directory is the production web app hosted at [diff.un-two-zero.dev](https://diff.un-two-zero.dev).
+All reusable diff features, UI components, and logic should be implemented in `src/` (the library).
 The app should only:

-- Provide example comparisons
+- Provide the user-facing UI and example comparisons
 - Call the API and pass data to library components
 - Handle routing/navigation